 · Attention.
 Adults who may have been busy prior to the throwing are now paying attention to the child.

 · Learning about emotions.
-If mom or dad react with a big range of emotions, the child might wants to learn more.
+If mom or dad reacts with a big range of emotions, the child might want to learn more.
 Parents are the most important people in their life.
-It is worth to learn about your feelings.
+It is worth learning about your feelings.

 · Escaping.
 I am not hungry anymore, I am done.
 Or I want the other food.

 1. Re-structure the environment

 Consider a low table and a small stool.
 It is way less tempting to throw food from there.
 Also, a child has more control to get up and go play when he is not hungry anymore.

 When a child is eating, it seems like a good time to finish kitchen chores or check the phone.
 When you are present during meal time (“want something time”), you lessen the chances that your child will choose to throw food.

 Mealtime could be a great opportunity for connection and cooperation.

 3. Communicate clear expectations and a simple explanation

 You might want to say: “I don’t want you to throw food, because it makes a mess.” or “I want you to keep food on the table; I don’t want to waste food.
 That way you or I can eat this food.”